Types of private student loans

 - For Unsubsidized Loans, the borrower is responsible for paying interest during the in-school or grace periods, or a post-school deferment.

 Private student loans, offered by banks and financial institutions, are based on your credit profile.
 Your credit—and your cosigner’s credit—are evaluated, along with other information provided on your application.
+Applying for a private student loan with a creditworthy cosigner may increase your chances for approval and may help get you a better rate, since many students haven’t had time to build up their own credit.

 Federal student loans usually have lower interest rates than private student loans and can offer different benefits.
 You should generally consider them first, and then take out a private student loan if you still need money for college.